grpchatdstryr/Linux-Setup/README.md

 ```

 Hopefully everything works properly!
 If so, head down to my Shortcuts Guide to learn how to use my setup.
+*Note: You will be greeted with a black screen.
+You need to type Mod + M to load the wallpaper and polybar.
+To open an app, type Mod + P*

 ## Shortcuts Guide